 Disengagement by young people from schooling is a serious social issue and there are assumptions, although not always correct, for disengagement to being associated with youth crime, substance abuse, health issues and welfare dependence.
 There is no magic solution to these long term deep-seated issues; we are confident the college is a part of a positive community response to address issues by reaching out with compassion to young people and their families.

 Building relationships based on respect and responsibilities are the foundations on which we build in working towards reconnecting young people to the wider community as productive citizens.
-The students are supported by a multi-disciplinary team of mentor-teachers and well-being specialists.
-The mentor-teachers include specialists in Music, Visual Arts, Outdoor Education, Manual Arts along with English and Mathematics and the well-being team includes a social worker and guidance counsellor.
+The young people are supported by a multi-disciplinary team of mentors and well-being specialists.
+The mentors include specialists in Music, Visual Arts, Outdoor Education, Manual Arts along with English and Mathematics.